spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 If you prefer to set up the PostgreSQL manually, you have a choice to install it on the same machine as Spacewalk or different machine.
 Use [[PostgreSQLServerSetup]] as a guide to get the server installed and setup.
 Namely, you need a database and a user, the user should be a superuser and the database should have the plpgsql and pltclu languages created.

-When using external PostgreSQL database, make sure the postgresql-contrib (or postgresql84-contrib on RHEL 5) package is installed on the database server.
+When using external PostgreSQL database, make sure the postgresql-contrib package is installed on the database server.

 ### Oracle Pre-Requisites